EasyEngine/auth-command/README.md

 easyengine/auth-command
 =======================

-Configure HTTP auth for EasyEngine site.
+Configure HTTP Authentication and whitelisting for EasyEngine site